Overview

 A. No, your approval email acts as a temporary license for up to 45 days, pending receipt of your hard card license in the mail.

-Q. I received approval for my Elevator Contractor License or Elevator Inspector Contractor License in an email.
-Will I be getting a certificate mailed to my address?
+Q. I received an email that my Elevator Contractor License or Elevator Inspector Contractor License was approved.
+How do I get my license?

-A. No, attached to your approval email is your paper license that you can print yourself.
-You may also log into your account at businessexpress.ny.gov at any time to print a copy of your Elevator Contractor License or Elevator Inspector Contractor License.
+A. If you have opted into electronic communications through the MPWR system.
+You may log into your account at https://dol.ny.gov/mpwr at any time to print a copy of your Elevator Contractor License or Elevator Inspector Contractor License.
+If you did not opt-in to electronic communications you will receive your license in the mail.

 Q. I own an elevator contracting business but no longer work in the field as an elevator mechanic.
 How can I obtain an Elevator Contractor License for my business without an individual Elevator Mechanic License?